isaacnmm/pestpolicy-hugo2XX/content/posts/can-fleas-bite-through-clothes/index.md

 layout: post
 ---

-[Fleas](https://pestpolicy.com/do-fleas-bite-humans/) are very stubborn parasites.
+[Fleas](https://pestpolicy.com/do-fleas-bite-humans/)are very stubborn parasites.
 They like to suck blood from both humans and animals-more so our pets at home.
 When its cold outside, they find their way into our houses for survival.
 When on human, can fleas bite through clothes? - **Yes, and No, fleas cant bite through thick clothing or layers of clothes such as denim, jeans, and sneakers.

 ** - **But, fleas can bite through thin clothes such as silk or lace - thin and tight fabric-like skin tights.
 Fleas cannot bite through clothes but like to find their way under the clothes and enjoy biting and sucking blood. **

-*But, fleas will move under the clothes to feed on your exposed skin. * *Thus, you can stop [flea](https://pestpolicy.com/why-do-flea-bites-itch/) bites by wearing closed-toe shoes, long trousers, and socks - and tuck the pant legs into your socks. * For additional flea bite protection, use sprays some Sawyer Products Permethrin on your garments.
+*But, fleas will move under the clothes to feed on your exposed skin. * *Thus, you can stop [flea](https://pestpolicy.com/why-do-flea-bites-itch/)bites by wearing closed-toe shoes, long trousers, and socks - and tuck the pant legs into your socks. * For additional flea bite protection, use sprays some Sawyer Products Permethrin on your garments.
 Related: Can You Use Dawn Dish Soap

 ##  Can Fleas Bite Through Clothes?